-Yesterday was April 15 and hopefully as you read this right now you have filed your taxes and are looking forward to a big fat refund!
-Or at the very least, I hope you didn't end up owing anything extra to the I.R.S. this year.
+April 15 is coming up and hopefully as you read this right now you have filed your taxes and are looking forward to a big fat refund!
+Or at the very least, I hope you didn't end up owing anything extra to the IRS this year.
 One person who definitely knows what it feels like to owe a little bit of money to Uncle Sam is Nicolas Cage.
 Nick is unfortunately one of dozens of high profile celebrities who happen to be way better at acting or throwing a ball than they are at taking care of their personal finances.
-After years of extravagant over-spending, not only did Nicolas find himself owing the IRS $13 million, but he also managed to blow through a $100 million fortune.
-How, in the name of ZEUS' BUTTHOLE, did this happen?
+After years of extravagant over-spending, not only did Nicolas find himself owing the IRS $13 million, but he also managed to blow through a $150 million fortune.

 Not surprisingly, as his income went up so did his spending habits.
 Actually, to be fair, as his income increased Nick's spending habits SKYROCKETED.
 Between 2000 and 2007 Nick went on a spending spree that would make the Sultan of Brunei blush.
 During that time Cage made the following purchases:

 Cage's property portfolio included an $8 million castle in England that he plunged millions more into remodeling.
 He never spent a single night in the castle.
 He also bought a second castle in Bavaria, two multi-million dollar mansions in New Orleans, a $17.5 million palace in Bel Air, a $10 million Malibu beach house, a 24,000 square foot home in Rhode Island, a mansion in Las Vegas and a getaway property on Paradise Island in the Bahamas.

 Apparently having a house on Paradise Island didn't fill Nick's penchant for the Bahamas because in 2006 he spent $7 million on a 40 acre private island 85 miles south of Nassau.